Step 1. BOM checking

 Step 11.
 AOI testing, visual inspection, and sampling inspection

-Unlike other PCB assembler whose AOI is only 2D-scanning, we use 3D-scanning.
+Unlike other PCB assemblers whose AOI is only 2D-scanning, we use 3D-scanning.
 Any possible defects are noted on the screen, and our AOI operator checks them one by one and records if there are any real defects.
 The defective products will be picked out.
 Then another technician checks the PCBAs visually, and the samely, any defects will be recorded, and defective products will be picked out.
 Next, some PCBA samples will go through the sampling inspection in the testing area.
-All the defective products will be sent to be repaired, and after repairing, they are also separated from other PCBAs.
+All the defective products will be sent to be repaired, and after repair, they will still be separated from other PCBAs.

 Step 12.
 Fit long legs of components through PCB holes using DIP